seeu-inspace/easyg/README.md

 - https://ap3x.github.io/posts/pivoting-with-chisel/
 - https://exploit-notes.hdks.org/exploit/network/port-forwarding/port-forwarding-with-chisel/
 - https://notes.benheater.com/books/network-pivoting/page/port-forwarding-with-chisel
-- to have the process in the background, use & at the end of the command
+- To have the process in the background, use `&` at the end of the command

 **Port forwarding with chisel**: https://exploit-notes.hdks.org/exploit/network/port-forwarding/port-forwarding-with-chisel/
 ```